The Price of Water (A Babushka Short Story)

 If not for that device, which his robbers had dismissed as a worthless relic, he’d never have made it to Samarkand.
 Its gyroscope had been the only thing that kept him tethered to a direction, a purpose.
 Without it, he would have been just another set of bones scattered across the sea of red sand.

-That thought was enough to make his head swim again, the thirst cutting through all his thoughts about Babushka.
+That realization was enough to make his head swim again, the thirst cutting through all his reflections on Babushka.
 It wasn’t until he finally laid eyes on civilization that his body screamed for water, a week without a drop, snapping him out of the trance.

 The surreal quiet of the Kyzylkum desert slipped away as he stepped into the vibrant, teal-domed Bazaar of Chorsu, which he had been staring at for the better part of an hour.
 Now that he had finally made it to Samarkand, part of him wondered if it was all just a mirage.